ChrisADrake/ChrisADrake.github.io/index.md

 - Connect social media accounts for advertising & shopping

 <br>
-## SEO, Site Optimization, Analytics, Store Referesh
+## SEO, Site Optimization, & More

 I can also help to increase your current site's *search engine optimization* so your business is shown more in relevant searches.
 There are also tools to analyze and increase the loading speed of your site.
-What if you need help converting more visiting customers to buying customers?
-Or maybe you just want to try a new colorway or theme?
-All that and more can be found here
+Here is more of what I offer:

+- Learn how to convert more window shoppers to actual shoppers
+- Implement & review analytic data to promote your products better
+- Discuss & implement subscriptions, discounts, in-cart upsells, & other savings
+- Try a new colorway or theme, install apps, or custom widgets

 <br>
 <hr>